Greatest Hits (Steve Harley and Cockney Rebel album)

-Greatest Hits is a compilation album by the British band Steve Harley & Cockney Rebel, released by EMI in 1987.
+Greatest Hits is a compilation album by the British band Steve Harley & Cockney Rebel, released by EMI on 12 October 1987.

 Background

-Greatest Hits was the first Steve Harley & Cockney Rebel compilation to be released by EMI since 1980's The Best of Steve Harley and Cockney Rebel.
-It would also be the band's first compilation to be released on CD.
-Upon release in October 1987, the compilation did not make an appearance on the UK chart.
+Greatest Hits was originally released on CD format only on 12 October 1987.
+It was the first Steve Harley & Cockney Rebel compilation to be released by EMI since 1980's The Best of Steve Harley and Cockney Rebel and was also the band's first compilation to be released on CD.
+Although the compilation did not make an appearance in the UK Albums Chart, it had sold over 10,000 copies by April 1988 and ranked among the best selling albums of EMI's mid-price range.

-The compilation was digitally re-mastered, and released by EMI on vinyl, CD and cassette, in the UK and Europe.
-The CD edition of the compilation featured extra tracks.
-The vinyl and cassette editions feature twelve tracks from 1973 to 1976, focusing on the commercial heyday of the band's two most commercially successful line-ups - Cockney Rebel (1973–74) and Steve Harley & Cockney Rebel (1974–77).
-The CD version featured three further tracks; "(Love) Compared with You", "Riding the Waves (For Virginia Woolf)" and "Freedom's Prisoner".
-The latter two Steve Harley solo tracks are taken from 1978's Hobo with a Grin and 1979's The Candidate respectively, and were therefore produced after the band's split in 1977.
+EMI then released the compilation on vinyl and cassette formats on 3 May 1988, again as part of their mid-price range.
+In addition to the encouraging sales of the CD, EMI were also prompted by renewed interest in the band following the use of their 1974 song "Mr. Soft" in a television advert for Trebor Softmints.

+The CD version features fifteen tracks spanning from 1973 to 1978.
+The vinyl and cassette editions contain twelve tracks, omitting "(Love) Compared with You", "Riding the Waves (For Virginia Woolf)" and "Freedom's Prisoner".